AWSinAction/lambda/README.md

 # AWS in Action: Lambda

-This example demonstrates how you can automaically resize images that are uploaded into a S3 Bucket.
-Therfore two S3 buckets are created.
-One that contains the original files and one that contains the resized images.
+This example demonstrates how you can create a bunch of resized copies right after uploading an image to S3.
+The solution requires no servers, is scalable and can be automatically deployed within minutes.
+The solution makes use of two S3 buckets: One that contains the original files and one that contains the resized images.

 ## Setup